HicResearch/PICTURES-DementiaClassifier/README.md

 (<https://brain-development.org/ixi-dataset/>) for the entire workflow and describes configuration, outputs, and how to run the pipeline.

-This work was funded by the Medical Research Council (MRC) MICA Programme Grant: InterdisciPlInary Collaboration for efficienT and effective Use of clinical images in big data health care RESearch:
-PICTURES (MR/S010351/1).

 For any queries regarding the code contact the corresponding author at
 <p.s.reel@dundee.ac.uk>